nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ____________________________________________________
 ```

-### 2.6.
-Show Expiring Ingredients
+### 2.7.
+Search Ingredients By Expiry

-List all ingredients that will expire by a specified date.
+You can search for ingredients that will expire by a specified date instead of looking through the full list for them.

 Command: `expire [DATE]`